 What do you want in your mind?
 Scripture memorization embeds God’s truth into your mind.
 Consequently, we have eternal truths always available to us.

 We can meditate on them; we can reflect on them.
 And as a result, we can continually apply Scripture to all of our life situations.
-Here are seven reasons why Scripture memorization is worth it.
+Here are nine reasons why Scripture memorization is worth it.

-How is Scripture Memorization like an Owner’s Manual for Life?
+I. How is Scripture Memorization like an Owner’s Manual for Life?

 The Bible is an owner’s manual for life.
 It really does instruct us on how to operate our lives (2 Pet.
 1:3).
 And Scripture memorization ensures we apply its truths correctly.